 These are the emails that potential customers receive when they don’t end up completing their order.
 Instead of considering it a lost sale, you can use cart abandonment emails to get customers to follow through on the purchase.

 Open rates for cart abandonment emails are as high as 40%, according to a study from SaleCycle.
 Click-through rates can range from 10% to 26%.
-Also, among retail emails, it’s shopping cart abandonment emails that have the highest ROI, with a reported revenue of $2.61 per email sent.
+Also, shopping cart abandonment emails have the highest ROI among retail emails, with a reported revenue of $2.61 per email sent.
 Take the example below from Huckberry, an online retailer of outdoor apparel and accessories.
 Their cart abandonment email has a clear call to action: a prominent orange “Finish Checking Out” button.

 Their email copy also compels the user to complete the order by reminding them that their stocks are limited.
 This tells the user that they might not be able to purchase the items at a later date, so it’s best to follow through with the order now.